Assistance trial starts on London railway network

 The new trial is in line with TfL’s recent “Equity in Motion plan”, comprising a raft of commitments to make the London transport network more accessible and inclusive.

 In addition, TfL is introducing 54 new trains to the DLR to replace its oldest trains.
-This is to increase the frequency and reliability of services and offer better facilities for those with mobility impairments and accessibility needs.
+This is to increase the frequency and reliability of services and offer better facilities for those with mobility impairments and needs.

 These better facilities include more spacious walk-through carriages, multi-use areas for large items like prams and luggage, three dedicated wheelchair spaces and the provision of better audio-visual real-time travel information.